Dashboard Member settings

 Where your property is rented out to a tenant, the Tenancy agreement should make it clear who will be responsible for payments (this may include measures such as changing the name on bills or receiving payments directly from tenants).

 Anyone who puts their name(s) on a utility bill will ultimately be responsible for any outstanding charges.
-Multiple names on a bill will place responsibility on all those named on the bill if payment is not fulfilled; regardless if one pays their part while another does not.
+Multiple names on a bill will place responsibility on all those named on the bill if payment is not fulfilled, regardless of whether one pays their part while another does not.

-The tenants will need to notify providers of move-in dates and meter readings.
+Tenants need to notify providers of move-in dates and meter readings.
 Where tenants are liable for utility payments, they are responsible from the start date of the tenancy until the end of the tenancy.
-Tenants will not be responsible for any previous charges or arrears.
+Tenants are not responsible for any previous charges or arrears.

-Who is responsible for utility bills if the tenant leaves early, will depend on the way in which they left the property.
+Who is responsible for utility bills if the tenant leaves early depends on how they left the property.

-Where the tenant surrendered the tenancy (where all parties to a tenant voluntarily agree to bring the tenancy to an end), and the landlord accepted this surrender, the tenant will usually only be liable for bills until the landlord has accepted the surrender.
+Where the tenant surrenders the tenancy (where all parties to a tenancy voluntarily agree to bring the tenancy to an end), and the landlord accepts this surrender, the tenant will usually only be liable for bills until the landlord has accepted the surrender.
 For more information, read Surrendering a tenancy.

-If there is a void period during which the property has no tenant (because the original tenancy has been correctly terminated and no new tenant has moved in), then the landlord becomes responsible for all utility bills.
+If there is a void period during which the property has no tenant (because the original tenancy was correctly terminated and no new tenant has moved in), the landlord becomes responsible for all utility bills.
 Such bills should typically be in the landlord's name during this time.

 Challenging a bill

-If you think a bill is too high or too low, you should in the first instance, contact the utility provider and state your reasons and attach any evidence you can provide.
+If you think a utility bill is too high or too low, you should, in the first instance, contact the utility provider and state your reasons and attach any evidence you can provide.

-You should check the company’s internal complaints procedure (you should be able to find how to do this on their website).
+You should check the utility provider’s internal complaints procedure (you should be able to find how to do this on their website).
 If you’re not satisfied, you can ask to speak to a senior manager.

-Give the company reasonable time to address your complaint and to rectify the situation (eg 14 days).
+Give the utility provider reasonable time to address your complaint and resolve the issue (eg 14 days).

-If your issue relates to your energy provider, you may be able to take your case further and complain to the Energy Ombudsman.
-Check their website for eligibility.
+If your issue relates to your energy provider, you may be able to take your case further and complain to the Energy Ombudsman

 If your issue relates to your water provider, you may be able to complain or seek help from the Consumer Council for Water (CCWater).
 The CCWater is an independent body for consumers and businesses for issues related to water and sewerage.